l00sy4/l00sy4.github.io/_posts/2023-11-25-Windows Persistence Basics.md

 ---

-In this post, we will discuss two basic Windows persistance techniques.
-Keep in mind that these methods are old and easily detectable, but serve as a good starting point to understanding persistence.
+In this post, we will discuss two basic Windows persistence techniques.
+Keep in mind that these methods are old and quite easily detectable, but serve as a good starting point to understanding persistence.

 ### Start folder

 One of the oldest tricks in the book is copying our agent to the available user's startup folder.
-This technique is not only simple, but can be executed in a medium integrity level.
+This technique is not only simple but can be executed in a medium integrity level.

 To set up the persistence, we need to copy our binary to the current user's Startup folder, located at `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup`.
 Alternatively, we may place a link file.